DDDDorwin/Distributed-mobility-prediction/README.md

 ### Project Setup
-Install pdm package manager with ``pip install pdm`` Clone the project and run ``pdm install`` to install project dependancies
+Install pdm package manager with ``pip install pdm`` Clone the project and run ``pdm install`` to install project dependancies and install the project as an edittabe package.

 ### Adding new packages
 To add a new package or dependency run ``pdm add <package>``

 ### Running the project
-Pull the project and setup the project as described above.
-Then install the project as a package to your python environment Make sure you have 'pipx installed' you are in the project root directory and run

-``$ pipx install -e .``

 **Note:** If you change the file project.toml you will need to run ``$ pdm sync`` before running the above command.

 This will make the package available to your python environment.
 And this package will be editable.
 Anytime you edit